Shalom my sisters and brothers,

 Up until the 4th century CE, Jews were still a majority in the Land, while most Gentiles had by then converted to Christianity, and formed a significant minority.
 Then, from the 5th to the 11th century, Gentile, Greek-speaking Christians were in a majority, and Jews were in a minority.
 Arabs – even pagan Arabs – were a tiny, insignificant minority (see the Wikipedia links/references at the end of this article).

 Before the rise of Islam, there was a significant minority of Samaritans, who mostly lived in Samaria.
 In population counts, they are not included in the Jewish count; they are usually counted amongst the non-Jewish population.
-By the 8th century, there were about 200,000 Samaritans; after the Muslim conquest, within a couple of generations that number was reduced to a few hundred (in 1786, there were only 100 Samaritans left).
+By the 8th century, there were about 200,000 Samaritans; after the Muslim conquest and occupation of the Holy Land, within a couple of generations that number was reduced to a few hundred (in 1786, there were only 100 Samaritans left).

 After the Crusades, by the end of the 12th century CE, Christians (mostly Greek Orthodox and Catholic) became the minority.
 Again, this minority-status was achieved because many were pressured or forced into converting to Islam.